Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 When hunting for GPL'd sources you can usually expect one of these scenarios:

-1. The code is freely available in the manufacturer's website, nicely ordered and completely open to be tinkered with.
+1. The code is freely available on the manufacturer's website, nicely ordered and completely open to be tinkered with.
 For instance:
 [apple products](https://opensource.apple.com/) or the [amazon echo](https://www.amazon.com/gp/help/customer/display.html?nodeId=201626480)
 2. The source code is available by request